tobhu1981/verona-interface-lib/README.md

 ## Documentation

+This generated documentation is also displayed on GitHub Pages.

+You can find more informations about the packages, read the README-File in the package.

 ### Prerequisites

 Before generating documentation, run the build process!
 The documentation requires the **dist** folder, which is created by the build process.